-If your computer has Windows XP SP2 or newer\, connect the USB cable between your computer's USB port and the projector's DisplayLink connector, then follow the instructions on the screen.
+If your computer has Windows XP SP2 or newer, connect the USB cable between your computer's USB port and the projector's DisplayLink connector, then follow the instructions on the screen.
 See the DisplayLink Manager User's Guide for more information.

-\ For the latest information about support for other operating systems (including Apple), go to www.infocus.com/support/displaylink
+For the latest information about support for other operating systems (including Apple), go to www.infocus.com/support/displaylink.

-Or, connect one end of the provided computer cable to the Computer 2 or Computer 3 connector on the projector and the other to the VESA connector on your computer.
-If you are using a desktop computer, you will need to disconnect the monitor cable from the computer's video port first (you can connect this monitor cable to the Monitor Out connector on the projector, see below).
+Or, connect one end of the provided computer cable to the Computer 2 connector on the projector and the other to the VESA connector on your computer.
+If you are using a desktop computer, you will need to disconnect the monitor cable from the computer's video port first.